As believers in Jesus Christ, the Penn State Lutheran Community is committed to:

 So we may go forth in a celebration of God’s Love.

 Alicia Anderson, Campus Minister

 A little bit about me: I’ve lived in central PA for 25+ years, yet I grew up in the Northwest suburbs of Chicago.
 I went to Luther College and Wartburg Seminary (both in Iowa) and served in campus ministry in Nebraska and Wisconsin before coming here to Penn State.
-I’m really a Midwesterner at heart, but I find the mountains of central PA simply beautiful and State College/Lemont has become home.
+I am really a flatlander at heart, though I find the mountains of this area simply beautiful and State College/Lemont has become home.

-When I have free time, I like to bicycle, walk and train the dogs, take road trips, and read.
+The activities I enjoy include bicycling, walking and training the dogs, taking road trips, and reading.
 I am a fan of “Late Night with Seth Meyers” and “The Daily Show.”
 I listen to oldies music (80s are the best) and NPR podcasts.
-I’ve recently fallen in love with “Hamilton” and “In the Heights” and “The West Wing.”
+I’m still in love with “Hamilton” and “In the Heights” and “The West Wing.”
 I binge-watched “Welcome to Wrexham” and am looking forward to the second season soon, and I eat yogurt and granola every day.
 I’m also very fond of ice cream, so tell me you read that fact in my online bio and I’ll treat you to a cone or dish at the PSU Creamery!

 Enjoying another wonderful year!
 There is never a dull moment!

 Lutheran Student Community Leadership

 The Lutheran Student Community Leadership Team is a body of students who represent the Lutheran community here at Penn State, University Park.
 The Leadership Team helps to plan, organize and lead events of the Lutheran Student Community at Penn State and Lutheran Campus Ministry at Penn State, in cooperation with the Lutheran Campus Ministry and Grace Lutheran Church by working with the staff members of these agencies.